saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 We use this dictionary to check what execution module we should use in order to pass a command to the proxy minion.

-In this case, we want to be able to pass the command to NAPALM, Netmiko and Junos proxy minions.
-To this end, we added the following:
+In this function, we want to be able to pass a command to a NAPALM, Netmiko or Junos proxy minion.
+The following makes that possible:

 ```python
 device_output = __salt__[send_command[proxytype]](command)
 ```

-The `send_command[proxytype]` is a lookup in the `send_command` dictionary.
-This lookup will ensure we turn to the proper method for each proxy minion type.
+We use `__salt__` because we will be calling another salt execution module.
+Since we need to be able to call the execution module that is relevant to the proxy minion we are dealing with, we do a lookup in the `send_command` dictionary.
+The lookup, `send_command[proxytype]`, will ensure we use to the proper method for each proxy minion type.

-The output we get in return is stored inside `device_output`, so the last thing is dealing with the different return values.
+The output we get in return is stored inside `device_output`.
+Now, the only thing left is dealing with the different return values:

-The differences in return values were discussed earlier.
-The following section deals with these differences:

 ```python
     if proxytype == 'napalm':